SaaSWorksInc/saasworks-interview/README.md

    - [ ] Create another table to show the favorite genres for each user - including one column for most watched genre, and another for top-rated genre
 1. Go back over the code you wrote.
 Are there any areas of duplication that could be cleaned up by refactoring queries, utilizing DBT to introduce intermediate models that are reused, vs copying the same code across multiple related models?

+## AI Exercise

+If you are looking for the AI exercise please refer to [AI Exercise](AI-Interview.md).